AVSystem/developer-zone/docs/LwM2M_Client/Nordic/Runtime_certificate.md

 0. Save created changes, start Anjay and go to the next step to add a device to Coiote.

-## Add device to Coiote DM and connect
+## Add device to Coiote IoT DM and connect

-0. Upon logging in to Coiote DM for the first time, you will see the **Add your LwM2M device** panel.
+0. Upon logging in to Coiote IoT DM for the first time, you will see the **Add your LwM2M device** panel.

     !!! note
         If you had previously added a device, in **Device inventory**, click the **Add device** button.